-I have a secret weapon when it comes to coaching younger clients – my seven-year-old son, Corwin!
+I have a secret weapon when it comes to coaching younger clients – my ten-year-old son, Corwin!
 He has been absorbing all of my hints and tips from a very young age and is already a quite accomplished fly fisher (this season he even beat me to the first fish!)
 He really is a very good coach but also, as does any kid, loves a good muck about – this can be a great outcome for the parents, who might want to be a bit more into the fishing!

 To read about a stunning family fishing day out read this story: Assynt (Family) Fly Fishing!